In 2021, the U.S. began marking an important day in its history -- Emancipation for African Americans.

 Most holidays already have established traditions, but when a new holiday is proclaimed new traditions are called for.
 How should we mark Juneteenth?

-Here are 3 ways we can begin to commemorate this important event in American history.
+Here are 3 ways to commemorate this important event in American history.

 Pray for the end of racism and healing of the country

-Take some time on June 19 to pray for Black Americans and for the healing of this country’s racial problems.
+Take some time on June 19and throughout the month to pray for Black Americans and for the healing of this country’s racial problems.
 Ask for the intercession of saints and venerables like St. Martin de Porres, St. Katharine Drexel, Venerable Augustus Tolton, Venerable Pierre Toussaint, and Servant of God Mother Mary Elizabeth Lange.

 Take time to read up on the history of the day